 - Small plastic shovels, sand scoops or kitchen cooking spoons

-We’d been to a white pebble beach on our vacation, so we filled our tub with white rice to recreate it, but you could of course use sand, or try this idea for a rock pool that I love from Nurture Store.
+We’d been to a white pebble beach on our vacation, so we filled our tub with white rice to recreate it.
+You could also use sand or try this idea for a rock pool that I love from Nurture Store.

 Then we added all the treasures we’d collected to bring lots of sensory textures and play possibilities: drift wood, pebbles, shells, dried seaweed.

-Younger children might love to simply enjoy touching and exploring all the beach items in the tub.
-My girls love to create imaginary lands so they brought their favourite characters along for a picnic day at the seaside.
+I found that younger children might love to simply enjoy touching and exploring all the beach items in the tub.
+My girls love to create imaginary lands so they brought their favorite characters along for a picnic day at the seaside.